vacammar/SpringBoot-microservices/README.md

-# Recipe App
+# Microservices - Recipe App

-This sample application is an example of Angular 7 + Spring Boot Application.
+Sample application of microservices architecture with Angular7 and SpringBoot + Docker.

 ## Infrastructure view